Who was the composer?

 The big hit: ‘Mentre gonfiarsi l’anima’

-The setting: During the Mongol invasion in the 5th century.
+The setting: During the Hun invasion in the 5th century.
 This production puts the action in the 20th century, around the time of Fascist rule in Italy.

 The history: Always political, Verdi wrote Attila as a thinly veiled argument for Italy’s independence from Austria.